-Quietly and profoundly, accountant Franz Schmidt begins to see the light (there are several allusions to 'seeing' in the book but I won't spoil it by revealing the reason why) as he's drawn, in spite of himself, into a plot to throw a spanner into the Nazis' well-oiled monetary machine.
-Urged by the obsequious and overruled manager of the bank to 'look the other way' as the rest of Germany is doing in the wake of the Nazi ascendancy, Schmidt at first, does just that.
-Soon though, he defies the edict that's ruled his life and begins to view hi self-satisfied position from a different angle.
+Quietly and unobtrusively, accountant Franz Schmidt begins to see the light (there are several allusions to 'seeing' in the book but I won't spoil it by revealing the reason why) as he's drawn, in spite of himself, into a plot to throw a spanner into the Nazis' well-oiled monetary machine.
+Urged by the obsequious manager of the bank to 'look the other way' as all the rest of Germany is doing in the wake of the Nazi ascendancy, Schmidt at first, does just that.
+Soon though, he is driven to defy the edict that has ruled his life and begins to view his self-satisfaction from a different angle.

 It's 'the how' of Schmidt's determined conversion (once he realizes that there are only two sides: good and evil) that grabs the imagination.
 Here is a man who is the epitome of the 'go along to get along' type and yet, when fate calls upon him, he delivers.
 It is author Browne's deft touch and perfect understanding of his own creation, that makes all this believable.

-Part of this story of the blossoming of a man's soul, concerns Schmidt's perilous attempt to help a Jewish woman, the very self-possessed Fraulein Dressler, working in his office.
-When Dietrich, an officious Nazi official, for all intents and purposes, takes charge of the bank, the personnel files are inspected for suspected Jews.
+Part of this story of the blossoming of a man's soul, concerns Schmidt's perilous attempt to help a Jewish woman.
+She is the very self-possessed Fraulein Dressler, working in his office.
+When Dietrich, an officious Nazi official takes charge of the bank, the personnel files are inspected for suspected Jews.
 Fraulein Dressler qualifies.